Loss Functions for Neural Networks for Image Processing: Conclusions

-In this paper, we target neural networks for image processing using the problems of super-re\-so\-lution, JPEG artifacts removal, and joint demosaicking plus denoising as benchmark tests.
+In this paper, we target neural networks for image restoration, which, in our context, is the set of all the image processing algorithms whose goal is to output an image that is appealing to a human observer.
+To this end, we use the problems of super-re\-so\-lution, JPEG artifacts removal, and joint demosaicking plus denoising as benchmark tests.
 Specifically, we show how established error measures can be adapted to work within the loss layer of a neural network, and how this can positively influence the results.
 Here we briefly review the existing literature on the subject of neural networks for image processing, and on the subject of measures of image quality.